gabrielaliera/Travel_Hub/README.md

 The user is able to perform all four CRUD operations.
 The user can create a new post, read previous posts, update a post, and delete a post.

+## Application Features

+The following REQUIRED features are completed:

+- []

+The following STRETCH features are implemented:

+- [ ]

+The following EXTRA features are implemented: None

 ## Project Demo

 🌐 [See the project deployed here!]()